raystack/stencil/README.md

 # Stencil client

-To get the proto descriptor of ESB log entities
+To get the proto descriptors from a server

 ### Usage